 Is collagen safe for lactating mothers and breastfeeding?

-Currently, there are no official studies on breastfeeding and collagen intake; but it’s believed to be safe – and beneficial – for those lactating.
+Currently, there are no official studies on breastfeeding and collagen intake, but it’s believed to be safe – and beneficial – for those lactating.
 If you are concerned, absolutely speak with your care provider.

 One website states, “Many women wonder about collagen and breastfeeding.
 The answer is yes; it is safe to take while breastfeeding.
 There are no known side effects from taking it.
 It is a great supplement to help heal from pregnancy and repair any damage done.”

-To learn more about postpartum nutrition, check out our expert-written Postpartum Nutrition Guide featuring over 40+ recipes and nutrition support.
+To learn more about postpartum nutrition, check out our expert-written Postpartum Nutrition Guide, featuring over 40+ recipes and nutrition support.

-Best collagen for postpartum
+Best collagen for postpartum and breastfeeding

 1. Needed Collagen Protein

-Designed specifically for pregnancy and postpartum, the Needed Collagen Protein powder contains hydrolyzed bovine collagen (broken down into smaller chains called peptides) from “ethically sourced from the hides of grass-fed, pasture-raised, hormone-free bovines”.
+Designed specifically for pregnancy and postpartum, the Needed Collagen Protein powder contains hydrolyzed bovine collagen (broken down into smaller chains called peptides) from “ethically sourced from the hides of grass-fed, pasture-raised, hormone-free bovines.”

 One serving of this collagen contains 15g of protein and is designed to be optimally absorbed in your system.